Nairobi Expat Guide & Healthcare Options

 You may have heard of necklaces made of different colours of beads that have significant meaning to the Maasai people (Nilotic ethnic group with distinctive dress and customs).
 Many expats buy souvenirs in Nairobi made of handmade ceramic beads would be a good choice.
 Another gift suggestion would be hand-carved wooden sculptures.
 Usually, the most popular choices are the “Great Five”: lion, buffalo, elephant, rhino, and leopard.
 Prices vary upon different types of woods and material used.

-Though government has been working hard in recent years to improve medical facilities in Nairobi, the public medical system is still below international standards for expatriates.
+Though the government has been working hard in recent years to improve medical facilities in Nairobi, the public medical system is still below international standards for expatriates.
 However, private hospitals and clinics offer a fairly good standard of healthcare.
 This is not only because private medical facilities have equipped with more experienced Western-trained doctors, but also the hygiene levels and medical services are usually higher.
 The medical cost at these private healthcare facilities can be very expensive.
 Therefore, expats moving to Nairobi would want to obtain international health insurance before departure.
 For any highly complex medical procedures, it is often recommended that expats obtain medical care in South Africa or Europe.
 To know about healthcare system in Nairobi check out our healthcare page.

 Despite where you come from, living in Kenya, Nairobi can have the chance to be infected by widespread diseases and some unfamiliar health risks.
 It is very important for expatriates to consult medical professionals for vaccinations and travel medicine before departure.